Topics: Accounts Payable Automation, Finance and Accounting Transformation

 The main problems caused by processing challenges in accounts payable are stressed AP teams (30%), damaged relationships with vendors and suppliers (21%), and delays in delivering goods and services (20%).

 That’s why skilled AP specialists are worth their weight in gold.
 These days, AP isn’t about just pushing papers or processing invoices.
 It takes a refined set of skills—think data analysis, compliance know-how, and teamwork across departments.
+These are the top AP skills employers look for in 2026, especially as finance teams lean more heavily on automation, data visibility, and stronger controls.

-An Accounts Payable (AP) Specialist keeps everything related to bill payments running smoothly within a company.
+An Accounts Payable (AP) specialist keeps everything related to bill payments running smoothly within a company.
 They ensure that invoices are processed and paid on time, and handle any invoice issues like missing details or unclear charges.
 This role is crucial for maintaining good relationships with suppliers by ensuring timely and accurate payments.

 These days, being tech-savvy is a must in accounts payable.
 With ERP systems like SAP, Oracle, and QuickBooks at the core of many AP operations, knowing the ins and outs of these platforms allows specialists to work smarter, not harder.
 Familiarity with these tools means they can handle high volumes of data with ease, avoid costly errors, and keep things moving smoothly.